sss-dclemente/PowerAppsCodeApps/docs/how-to-connect-to-data.md

 > [!IMPORTANT] For the initial release, only SQL, SharePoint, and Office 365 Users connectors are formally supported.
 Other connectors (e.g. SharePoint) are expected to work but are untested.
 Dataverse is explicitly not supported, yet.

+# Table of Contents

+- Create and set up connections in Maker Portal
+- Create and set up connections
+- Update the app to call connections

 ## 1. Create and set up connections in Maker Portal

 You will need to start by creating and configuring connections at <https://make.powerapps.com> and you’ll need to copy connection metadata from there for use in later steps.